 - The final bit is to set up the webhook.

 - Enter your Webhook URL into your PagerDuty service(s) that you would like to tie into Zapier.
-Copy the “Webhook URL” and go to your service(s), click to the Integrations tab and click Add an Extension.
-In the Extension Type drop-down select Generic V1 Webhook, enter in a name for your Zapier webhook, and paste in the webhook URL, and then click Save.
+Copy the “Webhook URL” and go to your service(s), click to the Integrations tab and click Add or manage extensions.
+Click New Extension button, and in the Extension Type drop-down select Generic V1 Webhook, enter in a name for your Zapier webhook, and paste in the webhook URL, and then click Save.